vulcandth/poke-cia/README.md

-# CIA building extension for Pret Pokemon Gen I / II Repos
+# CIA building extension for Pret Pokémon Gen I / II Repos

-This repo provides a simple extension that integrates the build of a Virtual Console .cia file to the pret pokemon Gen I / II repos, to ease the building of a VC .cia for your ROM Hack down to something as simple as typing `make`.
+This repo provides a simple extension that repackages a Nintendo 3DS Virtual Console (VC) `.cia` file using the built `.gbc`(s) and `.patch`(s) generated from the Pret Pokémon Gen I / II repos.
+This will ease the building of a VC `.cia` for your ROM Hack down to something as simple as typing `make`.

 ## Requirements